svrooij/sonos-api-docs/README.md

 | Sonos Roam | [S2](https://github.com/svrooij/sonos-api-docs/raw/main/generator/sonos-docs/data/sonos-S27-2.json) |
 | Sonos Sub | [S2](https://github.com/svrooij/sonos-api-docs/raw/main/generator/sonos-docs/data/sonos-Sub-2.json) |

-These files toghether with the documentation file, are combined to a extensive JSON file, that is used as an input for the generator.
+These files together with the documentation file, are combined to a extensive JSON file, that is used as an input for the generator.

 ## Community